 - The company might price its offerings too high and lose market share or too low and miss profit goals.

-- The company might use a technology that curtails its operating flexibility, such as on-premises IT rather than cloud-based services.
+- The company might use technology that limits operational flexibility, such as on-premises IT instead of cloud-based services.

 Non-Business Risks

-These risks don’t arise from poor management decisions.
-Instead, they happen in the external environment but have implications for your company’s strategic plans.
+These risks happen in the external environment, but affect your company’s strategic plans.
 For example:

-- A competitor might unveil a radically new business model that appeals to your customer base (such as Airbnb threatening the hotel industry).
+- A competitor might implement a radical new business model that appeals to your customer base (such as Airbnb threatening the hotel industry).

-- Economic conditions might make your product less palatable; think of the decline in cryptocurrency values disrupting online trading apps.
+- Economic conditions might make your product less appealing; think of the decline in cryptocurrency values disrupting online trading apps.

-- Consumer tastes might move in a new direction that threatens your product offerings and value proposition.
+- Consumer preferences might move in a new direction that threatens your product offerings and value proposition.

 The list of possible strategic risks is long.
 Among them: